Kevin Morris, DPM

 More about Dr. Morris

 Dr. Morris is an avid athlete and coach.
 He played NCAA Division 1 football for Washington State University, including a trip to the Holiday Bowl in 1981.
 These days, when he’s not cycling, hiking or hunting, he volunteers his time with the Snohomish Basketball Association and is a head coach in the Snohomish Junior Valley Football Association.
-Indeed, the entire Morris family enjoys participating in a variety of athletic activities; daughter Kelsey is a Division 1 gymnast at Boise State University, son Mitchell is active in multiple school sports, and wife Melissa Morris, R.N., is a certified fitness and Zumba instructor.
+Indeed, the entire Morris family enjoys participating in a variety of athletic activities; daughter Kelsey is a Division 1 gymnast at Boise State University, and son Mitchell is active in multiple school sports.

 Dr. Morris has embraced the concept of staying healthy and active in his practice as well as his personal life.
 “Fitness and exercise leads to better management of the mind and body,” says Dr. Morris.
 “Medical conditions such as obesity, Hypertension, diabetes, hypercholesterolemia, as well as stress, anxiety and depression can be improved with exercise.”